ktpedre/canopie25-paper-artifacts/README.md

 @inproceedings{beltre2025,
-  author    = {Angel M. Beltre and Jeff Ogden and Kevin Pedretti}, title     = {{Experience Deploying Containerized GenAI Services at an HPC Center}}, booktitle = {7th International Workshop on Containers and New Orchestration Paradigms for Isolated Environments in HPC (CANOPIE), held in conjunction with SC25}, month     = {November}, year      = {2025}, doi       = {10.1145/3731599.3767356}
+  author    = {Angel M. Beltre and Jeff Ogden and Kevin Pedretti}, title     = {{Experience Deploying Containerized GenAI Services at an HPC Center}}, booktitle = {7th International Workshop on Containers and New Orchestration Paradigms for Isolated Environments in HPC (CANOPIE-HPC), held in conjunction with SC25}, month     = {November}, year      = {2025}, doi       = {10.1145/3731599.3767356}